XuuXiaolan/CodeRebirth/CodeRebirthUnityProject/Assets/LethalCompany/Mods/plugins/CodeRebirth/Dependencies/DawnLib/README.md

 - Automatically generate NamespacedKeys (C# Source Generators)
 - **Registering content with no code!**

-It also supports:

-- Achievements
-- Weathers (through `WeatherRegistry`)
-- Vehicles (highly experimental)
-- Enemy/Item Model Replacement

-And finally, for any troubles in setting anything up, contact `@xuxiaolan` on discord for help.
+And finally, for any troubles in setting anything up, contact `@xuxiaolan` on discord or github for help.

 ### Credits

 - Bongo Xiaolan (Code)
+- Xu Xiaolan (Code)
-- XuXiaolan (Code)
+- Fumo (Code)
 - Slayer (Achievement UI)